VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

 **ExtractUnits**
 ----------------
-ExtractUnits is a function that returns the units of a particular column in the HDF5 file.
+ExtractUnits is a function that returns the units of a particular column in the bpl file.
 It takes the following arguments:

 .. code-block:: python

-    ExtractUnits(HDF5_File,Key)
+    ExtractUnits(bpl_File,Key)

 where:

-*HDF5_File* is the name of the HDF5 file
+*bpl_File* is the name of the bpl file

 *Key* is the name of the particular variable you are extracting the units from.